Jeff Knox: Notable rounds at the Masters

 In 2014, Knox was paired with then world number nine Rory McIlroy in the third round.
 Despite McIlroy finishing birdie-par-birdie-birdie and Knox bogeying the 18th hole, Knox defeated McIlroy 70 to 71.
 He followed that up in the fourth round by beating 1987 Masters champion Larry Mize 77 to 79.
-McIlroy would later say that Knox was "...the best [he'd] ever seen on Augusta's greens."
+McIlroy later said that Knox was "...the best [he'd] ever seen on Augusta's greens."

 In 2006, Knox was paired with Sergio García.
 To make the round more interesting, the two golfers are reputed to have placed a bet on the outcome of the round.
 After his tee shot went into the trees on the 18th hole, García finished one over 73.
 Knox finished 72.
 García refused to shake Knox's hand after the round.
 After the 2006 tournament, Jim Furyk said that Knox could "beat half the field who made the cut."

 In 2008, Knox was paired with Miguel Ángel Jiménez.
 On the first hole, Jiménez drove a long tee shot straight down the fairway.
 Knox promptly outdrove him.
 Following this, Jiménez is reputed to have turned to Knox and told him not to outdrive him again.
 Knox did so again on the 10th hole.

 In 2018, he made the only Saturday birdie on the 11th hole.

 Knox has played rounds at the Masters with Keegan Bradley, Bubba Watson, Craig Stadler, Kelly Kraft, Jason Day, Ernie Els, Eddie Pepperell and Kang Sung-hoon among others.

 Several notable golfers, including Phil Mickelson and Tiger Woods, have sought out Knox for his expertise before playing at Augusta.

-Charitable works

-Knox oversees the Knox Foundation, which was started with the purpose of giving back to charitable organizations and building up supportive funds for non-profit groups in the Augusta community.